 Once dba.configureInstance() is issued against an instance, the command checks if the instance's settings are suitable for InnoDB Cluster usage.
 A report is displayed which shows the settings required by InnoDB Cluster.
-If the instance does not require any changes to its settings you can use it in an InnoDB Cluster, and can proceed to Creating the Cluster.
+If the instance does not require any changes to its settings you can use it in an InnoDB Cluster, and can proceed to Section 7.4.3, "Creating an InnoDB Cluster".
 If the instance's settings are not valid for InnoDB Cluster usage the dba.configureInstance() command displays the settings which require modification.
 Before configuring the instance you are prompted to confirm the changes shown in a table with the following information: